dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 Around clusters of values for these groups of metrics, there are boundaries.
 Stay in the boundary, the system is more stable.
-Move outside of a cluster's boundary region, the system will begin to transition chaotically, but if you're lucky, with some degree of predictability.
-Transitioning into and out of these boundaries can describe a phase change, though these are phases composed of phase metatypes.
+Move outside of a cluster's boundary region, the system will begin to transition chaotically.
+If you're lucky, it will do so with some degree of predictability.
+(Transitioning) into and out of these boundaries can describe a phase change, though these are phases composed of phase metatypes.

 If you imagine a group of metrics including information velocity and social graph connectedness as (forming a category), then as long as